Wedding Bouquet Ribbon Technique

 STEP SEVEN: Smooth out the ribbon, making sure the ends are concealed at the top and bottom of the wrapping.

+We hope now you know how to wrap a flower bouquet with ribbon.
 For a Behind-the-Scenes look at the techniques used in this slideshow, visit the Flower Lover's Club Here.
 Thank you to FDI Instructor Michelle Headrick AIFD PFCI for sharing her fabulous and favorite technique for ribbon wrapping a bouquet with no pins, glue, or knots.
 If you would like to learn more, check out Leanne’s interview with Teacher Michelle in the Flower Lovers Club technique library.
 We hope you can join us in the Classroom or Online and study the theories and techniques of design with the Floral Design Institute Teachers.

 Hand-tied bouquet of your favorite blossoms